 The photographer Elizabeth Bick comes to the Pantheon for a week or so around the summer solstice, when the light and the crowds are most vivacious.
 Next year will be her tenth visit.
 She used to be a dancer, but now she watches others move on the streets of New York, photographing with an eye that is analytical but deeply empathetic.
 Watch closely enough and life reveals rhythms and patterns no choreographer could invent.

 Now and then, visitors step into the Pantheon’s circle of light, to pose or simply bathe in it, although the guards discourage this.
 All around, moments of unplanned beauty unfold for a sharp eye and a quick shutter.
 Passing interactions flare with brief drama.
 Movements mirror each other for a fraction of a second.
-Strangers drop their guard, surprised at the unity of just being here.
+Strangers drop their guard, surprised at the unity of just being here at the same time.
 Photography is a bodily act and Bick must move nimbly through it all, keeping her vision wide and her camera ready.
 She is the first to arrive each morning, soaking up the atmosphere.
 Time passes, and the sun passes, its light transforming the space continuously.
 The stream of visitors rises and falls.
 Some, like Bick herself, are making their own return pilgrimages.
 There are people here she has photographed across the years.
 By dusk, her muscles ache and her nerves are shredded.
 A light dinner, wine, good rest and an early rise to begin again.
-The regular days make her more receptive to the little miracles humanity offers without knowing it.
+The regular days make her more receptive to the unexpected little miracles humanity offers without knowing it.

 In 2020 and 2021 the Pantheon remained open, but to limited numbers.
 Flying from the USA was impossible.
 The pandemic nearly scuppered Bick’s annual visits, until she found a way to operate remotely.
 She worked with a trusted a photographer from Rome, relaying a live feed to her New York studio, from where she could direct the framing and timing.
 It sounds implausible, but think how much we all achieved online when we had to.
 Even so, the experience of almost missing out doubled Bick’s resolve to return this year.
 When she did, she could feel the crowd had an even greater intensity than before.
 People wanted to rediscover their public selves, and the Pantheon was an ideal place to do it.